damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 means that adding an issue to a list will add that label to the issue and removing it from a list, will remove the label.

-As effect, this means all your current issues will automatically appear in new lists you create and that you can quickly see whether a certain issue is in one (or more!) of the lists.
+This means all your current issues will automatically appear in new lists you create and that you can quickly see whether a certain issue is in one (or more!) of the lists.